rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 <span class='text-info'>BOOLEAN</span> <span class='label'>Read Only</span>
 ####Description

-Is the security token check was failed.
-Security token can be set in build.yml: security_token.
-Same security token should be passed as command line parameter '-security_token=token_value' to application.
+Indicates if the security token check was failed.
+Security token can be passed as command line parameter '-security_token=token_value' to the application.
 If security token check failed : if this page exist then application navigate to it, otherwise application will exit.
 ####Access
 <ul><li><i class="icon-book"></i>Class: This property can only be accessed via the API class object. <ul><li><code>EB.Application.securityTokenNotPassed</code> </li></ul></li></ul>